kekePower/build.leia/README.md

 * ~~Perhaps make an option (GLOBAL_INSTALL?) that en/disables the use of sudo~~
 * More to come...

+## Extensions

+I've written two extension that are not included in the tar-ball.

+You can download them at [my gist page](https://gist.github.com/kekePower)

 ## Screenshots

 ![build.leia Help](https://dl.dropboxusercontent.com/u/15356427/build.leia.help.png)